jojozhuang/jojozhuang.github.io/_popular/data-structure/data-structure-fenwick-tree.md

 layout: tutorial
 key: popular
 title: "Fenwick Tree"
-index: 1127
+index: 1128
 subcategory: data-structure
 date: 2016-03-11
 tags: [Fenwick, Binary Indexed Tree]
 mathjax: true
 ---

-> Use fenwick tree to solve prefix sum efficiently.
+> Use fenwick tree to efficiently solve the prefix sum problem.

 ## 1. What is Fenwick Tree?
 `Binary Indexed Tree` also called `Fenwick Tree` provides a way to represent an array of numbers in an array, allowing prefix sums to be calculated efficiently.
 For example, an array [2, 3, -1, 0, 6] is given, then the prefix sum of first 3 elements [2, 3, -1] is 2 + 3 + -1 = 4.